Chapter 4 - Adjudication

 USCIS has sole jurisdiction over petitions for special immigrant juvenile (SIJ) classification.
 Provided the petitioner is otherwise eligible, classification as an SIJ establishes eligibility to apply for adjustment of status.

 The 180-day timeframe applies only to the initial adjudication of the SIJ petition.
-The requirement does not extend to the adjudication of any motion or appeal filed after a denial of a SIJ petition.
+The requirement does not extend to the adjudication of any motion or appeal filed after a denial of an SIJ petition.

 USCIS has discretion to interview SIJ petitioners for the purposes of adjudicating the SIJ petition.
-USCIS recognizes the vulnerable nature of SIJ petitioners and generally conducts interviews of SIJ petitioners when an interview is deemed necessary.
+USCIS recognizes the vulnerable nature of SIJ petitioners and generally conducts interviews of SIJ petitioners only when an interview is deemed necessary.
 USCIS conducts a full review of the petition and supporting evidence to determine whether an interview may be warranted.
-USCIS will generally not require an interview if the record contains sufficient information and evidence to approve the petition without an in-person assessment.
+USCIS generally does not require an interview if the record contains sufficient information and evidence to approve the petition without an in-person assessment.
 However, USCIS retains the discretion to interview SIJ petitioners for the purposes of adjudicating the SIJ petition, as appropriate.

 Given the vulnerable nature of SIJ petitioners and the hardships they may face because of the loss of parental support, USCIS strives to establish a child-friendly interview environment if an interview is scheduled.
 During an interview, officers avoid questioning the petitioner about the details of the abuse, neglect, or abandonment suffered, because these issues are handled by the juvenile court.
 Officers generally focus the interview on resolving issues related to the eligibility requirements, including age.

 The petitioner may bring a trusted adult to the interview in addition to an attorney or representative.
 The trusted adult may serve as a familiar source of comfort to the petitioner, but should not interfere with the interview process or coach the petitioner during the interview.
 Given potential human trafficking and other concerns, officers assess the appropriateness of the adult’s attendance in the interview and observe the adult’s interaction with the child.
 When appropriate, the officer may interview the child without that adult present.
 Although USCIS may limit the number of persons present at the interview, such limitations do not extend to the petitioner’s attorney or accredited representative of record.

 Additional evidence may be requested at the discretion of the officer if needed to determine eligibility.
-To provide petitioners an opportunity to address concerns before issuing a denial, officers generally issue a Request for Evidence (RFE) or a Notice of Intent to Deny (NOID), where the evidence is insufficient to approve the petition.
+To provide petitioners an opportunity to address concerns before issuing a denial, officers generally issue a Request for Evidence (RFE) or a Notice of Intent to Deny (NOID), where the evidence is insufficient to adjudicate the petition.
 The officer may request additional evidence for reasons such as, but not limited to:

-It is unclear if the order was made by a juvenile court or in accordance with state law;
+- It is unclear if the order was made by a juvenile court or in accordance with state law;

-Additional evidence is needed to determine eligibility.
+- Additional evidence is needed to determine eligibility.

-If the petitioner does not provide necessary evidence or does not meet the eligibility requirements, USCIS may deny the Form I-360 petition.
-If USCIS denies the SIJ petition, USCIS provides the petitioner with a written denial which includes a detailed basis for the denial.
+If the petitioner does not provide necessary evidence or does not meet the eligibility requirements, USCIS denies the Form I-360 petition.
+If USCIS denies the SIJ petition, USCIS provides the petitioner with a written denial notice which includes a detailed basis for the denial.
 An SIJ petitioner may appeal an adverse decision or request that USCIS reopen or reconsider a USCIS decision.
 The denial notice includes instructions for filing a Notice of Appeal or Motion (Form I-290B).

-An approved SIJ petition is automatically revoked as of the date of approval if any one of the circumstances below occurs before USCIS issues a decision on the petitioner’s application for adjustment of status:
+An approved SIJ petition is automatically revoked as of the date of approval if any one of the circumstances below occurs before USCIS issues a decision on the SIJ’s application for adjustment of status: